Instructions for Authors

 CITATIONS AND REFERENCES

-Linguaculture uses the MLA Style Guide for citations and bibliography formatting (8th edition, please consult the online guide compiled by the Douglas Colege Library available HERE).
+Linguaculture uses the MLA Style Guide for citations and bibliography formatting (9th edition, please consult the online guide available HERE).
 Manuscripts containing special fonts or characters should be submitted as both .docx and .pdf files.
 Texts composed in English by non-native speakers should be examined by a native speaker before being submitted.

 Download this TEXT TEMPLATE to format your contribution.
 The paper should be formatted according to the following guidelines: